 Example Walking Workout: At a brisk pace, walk at a steady rate for 25-30 minutes to start with.
 After 2-3 weeks at the same pace add 3-5 minutes for 6-8 weeks then take a week off.
 Taking this week off will allow your body to reset.

-One of the most popular cardio workouts for CrossFit is to row so many meters for time; what many people fail to realize is that rowing is also a great steady state cardio workout when done correctly.
+One of the most popular cardio workouts for functional fitness training is to row so many meters for a time; what many people fail to realize is that rowing is also a great steady state cardio workout when done correctly.
 Utilize the heart rate monitor that is attached to the rower machine to ensure that you’re in the perfect zone depending on whether you’re wanting to burn fat or ensure you’re reaching the cardiovascular level.

 Example Rowing Workout: Row 30 minutes at a brisk pace but keeping the rate as steady as possible.
 Bump up the intensity if you feel you can go harder but ensure that you’re not pushing yourself too much so you can make it the full 30 minutes.

 If you’re one that’s not keen on going to the gym all the time, especially just for cardio, then an elliptical is something to definitely invest in.
 Low impact and very non-age specific, the elliptical is great for anyone wanting to lose 5 pounds or lose 50.
 Not only can you get a great workout in at the gym but you can workout in the comfort of your own home and at a very casual pace.

 Example Elliptical Workout: At a steady pace, go forward for 15 minutes and then pedal backwards for 15 minutes.